Aspen Health & Beauty

 A fresh, cool hit of mountain air is great and all, but altitude sickness is real.
 Rescue Lounge’s menu of IV therapies, supervised by a physician and nurses, can be incredibly reviving.
 We’re partial to the Signature Hydration Cocktail (a combination of B vitamins, calcium, magnesium, and vitamin C), though you can customize your bag to your needs.
 Be sure to book in advance.

-Remède Spa at the St. Regis
+RAKxa Wellness Spa at the St. Regis

 315 E. Dean St., Aspen

 Nowhere is the spa scene more critical than at a ski resort, where back-aches and sore muscles (not to mention altitude sickness) are par for the course.
-That's probably why the Rèmede Spa at the St. Regis is widely regarded as one of the chain's best.
+That's probably why the RAKxa Wellness Spa at the St. Regis is widely regarded as one of the chain's best.
 There are several Aspen-specific treatments, which include oxygen therapy for those adjusting to the mountain air, as well as deep moisturization for parched skin.
 Even if you don't splurge on a treatment, the plunge pools and series of hot tubs in the lounge are worthy of an entire afternoon.

-Shakti Shala Yoga
+Shakti Yoga

-422 E. Cooper St., Aspen
+535 E. Hyman St., Aspen

 O2 Aspen